 Prior to joining BCSC, Dr. Bunce worked at Spurwink Services as the Director of Clinical Practices for their children’s residential and educational treatment programs.
-Dr. Bunce oversaw the development and implementation of Spurwink’s treatment approach which primarily included the following evidence-based models: Children and Residential Experiences (CARE), Attachment, Self-Regulation, and Competency (ARC), and Social Communication, Emotional Regulation, and Transactional Support (SCERTS).
+Dr. Bunce oversaw the development and implementation of Spurwink’s treatment approach that primarily included the following evidence-based models: Children and Residential Experiences (CARE), ARC, and Social Communication, Emotional Regulation, and Transactional Support (SCERTS).
 CARE is a principle-based program model designed to be implemented by all staff working at an agency.
-ARC is a clinical treatment model for use with youth who have experienced complex trauma and their families.
+ARC is a clinical treatment model for youth who have experienced complex trauma and their families.
 SCERTS is a clinical and educational model for youth who have complex developmental challenges including Autism and/or severe language or cognitive challenges.
 Dr. Bunce was a lead trainer at Spurwink for CARE, ARC, and SCERTS and she provided regular supervision and consultation for the residential and day treatment program leaders and clinicians.

 When she first joined Spurwink, Dr. Bunce worked in their outpatient program providing psychological and educational assessments for youth, parental capacity evaluations for adults, individual and family therapy, and post-doctoral supervision.
 She was trained in the Autism Diagnostic Observation System (ADOS) as part of her role on the Autism Diagnostic Team.
 She facilitated CBT trainings and monthly supervision for clinicians in multiple roles across the agency.